 A game in which participants are invited to knock over pins with wrecking balls.
-On closer inspection, the pins are a fragile symbiosis between man and nature, manifested by carefully balanced leaves delicately coaxed into the man-made shape of a cube; whilst the wrecking bricks are the texts of Ayn Rand, a blunt tool whose greed-is-good tenets underpin consumerism.
-The gratification we receive overrides more careful consideration of consequences that may not be obvious; just as our behaviour as consumers is a sort of irrational destructive addiction.
+On closer inspection, the pins are a fragile symbiosis between man and nature, manifested by carefully balanced leaves delicately coaxed into the man-made shape of a cube; whilst the wrecking bricks are the texts of Ayn Rand, whose tenets underpin market fundamentalism.
+The gratification we receive overrides more careful consideration of consequences that may not be obvious; similar to our behaviour as consumers.
 Sometimes it’s not all fun and games.

 With huge thanks to Adam Curtis